poole/hyde/docs/6.0.0-alpha/basics.md

 : Providing a year is the minimum requirement.
 Used to sort the projects.

 `screenshot`
 : A 16:9 screenshot of the project.
-An a single URL to an image is enough, but it is recommended that you provide an entire `srcset`.
+You can pass a URL to an image, but it is recommended that you provide an entire `srcset` (see above).
 Hydejack will show the screenshot in various sizes, depending on the screen width, so that no specific size will fit all.
 Instead it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
-[TODO srcset docu]
+The `src` key is a fallback image for browsers that don't support the `srcset` attribute.
+The keys of the `srcset` hash will be used as descriptors.
+For more information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

 `link`
 : A URL pointing to a live version of the project.